selivan/selivan.github.io/_posts/2018-03-08-ubuntu-based-thin-client.md

 Then I worked with that project.
 It had a lot of custom features, specific for our use case.
 Then the bank was closed(it's license was revoked),  source codes for the client were moved to my github: [thunclient](https://github.com/selivan/thinclient).
 A couple of times I modified it for a bit of money.

-Recently I got time to make this pile if ugly unreliable scripts into pretty convenient and easy-to-use solution:
+Recently I got time to make this pile of ugly unreliable scripts into pretty convenient and easy-to-use solution:

 * Vagrant brings up virtual machine, that can be configured as ordinary workstation
 * Single script builds files for network boot, all unnecessary parts are cut out